Jordan-Prescott/odins_spear/docs/docs/methods/auto-attendants/get-auto-attendant-submenus.md

 description: my_api.get.auto_attendant_submenus()
 ---

-#  🎚️ GET - Auto Attendant Subemnus
+#  🎚️ GET - Auto Attendant Submenus

 Returns a list of the submenus of the specified Auto Attendant (AA).
 Works with Standard AAs only, basic AAs do not have submenus.